-When the instance is activated, click ECS console to view the instance details on the console.
-In the Instance List of the relevant region, you can view the information of the new instance, including the instance name, the Internet IP address, and the private IP address.
+After the instance is activated, click Console to view the instance details in the console.
+In the Instances list of the relevant region, you can view the information of the new instance, including the instance name, the Internet IP address, and the private IP address.